 For more information on insurance, please go to: Travel Insurance

-In many regards, Canada is a world leader at recognising LGBTQIA+ rights.
+In many regards, Canada is a world leader at recognizing LGBTQIA+ rights.
 It is consistently named as one of the most queer-friendly countries in the world.

 Same-sex sexual activity has been lawful since 1969, and same-sex marriages have been legal nationwide since 2005.
 Anti-discrimination laws are extensive.
 They were passed in 1996 for sexual orientation and in 2017 for gender identity and expression.
 The Canadian government announced that it will add a third gender option to all government documents, including census forms and passports, from late 2017.

 Canada is home to some of the largest Pride parades in all the world, with over 650,000 attending in Vancouver and over 1 million in Toronto.
-Toronto is also home to the Church and Wellesley neighbourhood, which is known as an LGBT hotspot of the city.
-Similar LGBTQIA+ friendly neighbourhoods exist in Vancouver (Davie Village), Montreal, (commercial district), and Ottawa (Bank Street); however, this is not to say that other neighbourhoods are not as socially accepting.
+Toronto is also home to the Church and Wellesley neighborhood, which is known as an LGBT hotspot of the city.
+Similar LGBTQIA+ friendly neighborhoods exist in Vancouver (Davie Village), Montreal, (commercial district), and Ottawa (Bank Street); however, this is not to say that other neighborhoods are not as socially accepting.

-For more logistical information on air, bus, rail and ferry transportation, visit the Canadian federal government’s Access to Travel portal.
+For more logistical information on air, bus, rail and ferry transportation, visit the Canadian federal government’s Travel portal.